 In 1980, excited and somewhat frightened, I opened my own business in Rockville, Maryland.
 After two years, I moved to Gaithersburg, where I have been since.

-I compete locally once a year with my students and undergo "Medalist Testing" annually as well, to ensure that my ballroom students stay current and progressive with their dance skills.
+I coach teachers and students to compete and undergo "Medalist Testing" annually as well, to ensure that my ballroom students stay current and progressive with their dance skills.
 I have two shows a year and entertain for different clubs and associations.